Best Smart Lighting 2026: Hue, LIFX, Lutron & 3 More

 Can I dim smart bulbs from a wall switch?

 Yes, but only with a smart switch — never a standard wall switch.
 Cutting power to a smart bulb at the wall wipes routines, drops it from the network, and can damage the driver over time.
-Lutron Caseta is the standard fix: ClearConnect RF dimming yields sub-100ms response, works with any bulb in the fixture, and the Pico remote stick-on adds wall-switch-feel control without rewiring.
+Lutron Caseta is the standard fix: ClearConnect RF dimming yields fast wall-switch response, works with any bulb in the fixture, and the Pico remote stick-on adds wall-switch-feel control without rewiring.
 Hue Smart Button and Aqara H1 are the bulb-system alternatives.

 Are smart bulbs a fire hazard?